It's Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned, Maha Rushi, behind a golden EIB microphone serving humanity.

 Instead of being so angry and upset all the time, it's got to be devastating to you.

-It's over you call here and take it out on me.
+You call here and take it out on me.

-Welcome back, El Rush Bolt, cutting edge, societal evolution.
+Welcome back, El Rush Bolt, Cutting Edge Societal Evolution.

-I told you, folks, they force everybody onto all these drugs, and they don't know diddly squat.
+I told you, folks, they force everybody onto all these drugs and they don't know diddly squat.

 Latest medical news, cholesterol seen tied to heart disease, not stroke.